muwerk/muwerk/README.md

 History
 -------

+* 0.4.x (not published) `$SYS/STAT` format expanded to contain uptime, free memory, and per-task infos task-id and schedule-time.
 * 0.4.0 (2021-01-11) Optional serial console for muwerk, file system support for ESP8266 and ESP32.
 * 0.3.2 (2020-12-25) Small platform updates, no functional change.
 * 0.3.1 (2019-11-29) Compile problem with attiny: resetStats() referenced for attiny.